philipwalton/mozart/README.md

 - Intuitive super method calling.
 - Dynamic getter and setter generation.

-Unlike most JS inheritence libraries, Mozart does more than just hide away the prototype boilerplate that nobody likes to remember.
-It also offers real data encapsulation, similiar to what you'd find to most classical languages.
+Unlike most JS inheritance libraries, Mozart does more than just hide away the prototype boilerplate that nobody likes to remember.
+It also offers real data encapsulation, similar to what you'd find to most classical languages.
 Mozart uses the [Private Parts](https://github.com/philipwalton/private-parts) module so you no longer have to prefix your properties with an underscore and hope that nobody touches them.
 Your public interface can be exactly what you want it to be.

 ## Installation